-A Night at Phare Cambodian Circus Siem Reap
+A Night at the Phare Cambodian Circus in Siem Reap

 A night at Phare Cambodian Circus, Siem Reap, might seem like an odd way to spend an evening in the northern Cambodian city that’s famous for Angkor Wat and other Khmer Empire archaeological sites.
-Yet this quirky show has become the top thing to do at night in Siem Reap, while turning around the lives of its stars.
+Yet this quirky show has become one of the top things to do at night in Siem Reap, while turning around the lives of its stars.

 Phare Cambodian Circus, Siem Reap, is not your average circus.
 There are no animals, no ringmaster and no clowns.
 Although the animated young Cambodian performers – free of zany wigs, loud costumes and over-the-top make-up – continually fool around, drawing roars of laughter from the crowds of tourists, expats and locals who fill the seats night after night.